pingswept/me30-website/content/notes/internet.md

 udp6       0      0 :::38804                :::*                                374/avahi-daemon: r
 udp6       0      0 :::5353                 :::*                                374/avahi-daemon: r
 ```

+## Port forwarding

+We can now understand how to solve the problem of allowing nodes on the internet to access devices on your private network.
+Assuming you have the login credentials for the administrative interface for your wireless AP, you can set your AP to forward one of its ports to a port on a certain device on your internal network.
+For example, you could forward port 5000 on your AP to port 5000 on your Pi.
+Then, if you were running Flask on port 5000, it would be accessible to the entire internet.

 {{< hint danger >}}
 **One thing you should not do:** forward port 22 to your Raspberry Pi, so you can SSH in remotely.
 Lots of other people (well, scripts) will try to SSH in remotely, and then your Pi will be, as they say, "pwned".